Steveris/steveris.github.io/glossary.md

 A black-budget federal agency tasked with the oversight, integration, containment and potential suppression of anomalous phenomena.
 Agents operate with federal authority and may use FBI identification during field operations for jurisdictional purposes.

 ### Division:
 The ten branches to which the Department has been divided.
-These Divisions are: Analytics, Archives, Containment, Executive, Field, Logistics Infrastructure and Facilities (LIF), Psychological Support Unit (PSU), Relations - Public Interface Division (PID), Research and Development (R&D) and Tactical Response.
+These Divisions are: Analytics, Archives, Containment, Executive, Field, Legal, Logistics Infrastructure and Facilities (LIF), Psychological Support Unit (PSU), Relations - Public Interface Division (PID), Research and Development (R&D) and Tactical Response.

 ### Element:
 Any occurrence, object, or entity within the Department's jurisdiction.
 Includes OPs, Entities, and Anomalies.

 ### Entity:
-An individual or creature considered anomalous or non-human.
+An anomalous, non-human, or para-human individual subject to Departmental Jurisdiction.
 Intelligence, intent, and behaviour vary widely.
 Subject to integration, containment, or non-interference protocols.

 ### Executive:
 The Division that focuses on the management of other Divisions and the operations of the Department at large.
 The Director and other managers all belong to the Executive Division.
 Beyond basic management, internal enforcement, and auditing other Departments, the Executive Division also focuses on the bigger picture and is tasked with keeping all operations within the scope of the Department.